Supporting Your Year 6s’ Transition to Secondary School

 An organised backpack

 On this one, practice most definitely makes perfect!
 The transition days will help familiarise children with the school’s layout.
 And, if children are walking, they should be encouraged to test out and time their route to school to ensure they 1) know the way and 2) leave in sufficient time.
-It’s a bit trickier if there’s a bus involve as they probably can’t practice.
+It’s a bit trickier if there’s a bus involved as they probably can’t practice.
 If they know someone older who takes the same bus, however, it would be a good idea for them to ask if they can go with them for the first few days.

 In the classroom, practice tasks such as packing for a holiday are great for getting the children to plan ahead, encouraging them to think about what they’ll be doing, what they’ll need to do those things, how they’ll get there and how long they need to do so.